 Samarkand is well connected with an international airport, located near the city centre, and a railway network that connects to many cities in the country.

-As of January 2019, Samarkand has a population of more than 538,000 people and a gender ratio of 1.07 females to males.
-More than 40 percent (236,200) of its population are employed and almost half (258,500) are economically active.
-The majority of its population are employed in the education and agriculture sectors.
+As of January 2021, Samarkand has a population of more than 546,000 people.
+In 2019, more than 40 percent (236,200) of its population are employed and almost half (258,500) are economically active.
+The majority of its population are employed in the eduction and agriculture sectors.
 As with the rest of the country, Uzbek is the main language, although Tajik is also widely used in Samarkand.

 Economic profile and key industries